fengkai11/Vector-space-detection/README.md

 - yolo style
 - bird veiw

-The crucial problem is how convert image space to vector space, Andrej Karpathy has introduced the technology of transformer,but no details of the pipline.
+The crucial problem is how to convert image space to vector space, Andrej Karpathy has introduced the technology of transformer,but no details of the pipline.
 In this repository
 I am trying to verify this part.

 The blogs about AI day can be refered: